BojieJia/RailRoadInk/admin/tasks.md

 Tuesday meeting - 11am - 12pm

+Attended by Harriet and Bojie.

 It was decided the tasks would be allocated as follows:
 Task 2 - Harriet
-Task 3 - Bojie and Chenxaun
+Task 3 - Bojie
-Task 4 - Everyone
+Task 4 - Harriet
 Task 5 - If time allows
 Task 6 - If time allows